wttech/aemc/README.md

 - sets up ready-to-use tasks powered by [Task tool](https://taskfile.dev/), which aggregate one or many AEM Compose CLI commands into useful procedures.
 - provides configuration for provisioning AEM instances (installing service pack, setting replication agents, etc.).
-- provides configuration for running AEM Dispatcher on [Podman](https://podman-desktop.io/) or [Docker](https://www.docker.com/products/docker-desktop/) (remember to install one of these tools before running the setup task).
+- provides configuration for running AEM Dispatcher on [Podman](https://podman-desktop.io/) (by default) or [Docker](https://www.docker.com/products/docker-desktop/) (remember to install one of these tools before running the setup task).

 To list all available tasks, run: